hcorona-zz/recsys-101-workshop/README.md

 * 6:50 - 8:20 hacking! :)
 * 8:20 - 8:45 wrap up, questions, show and tell

-### Examples of things you can do
+### Examples of things you can do or questions that are interesting?

+* What do we know about the dataset?
+Start an ipython notebook and plot some basic statistics, it will help you understand many things about.
+For example, how many ratings does each movie gets?
+What are the most popular movies? what is the rating distribution?

+* It looks like some of the recommendations are from items we just rated.
+However, you want people to discover new movies.
+How do you make sure you never get recommendations for items you have rated?

+* Are scores important?
+Should we filter the recommendations to only show the ones we are really sure people will like?

+* How long will it take for each algorithm to generate recommendations for all users?
+Is it scalable?
+Which one is better?

 * See who are your neighbours, see what they have rated.
-This is a non-automated way to discover movies
+This is a non-automated way to discover movies, and it also helps to understand how the UKNN algorithm works.

-* Take a look at the @todo and try to solve some of the suggested exercises
+* Play with the parameters.
+For example, are your neighbours better when you use 'pearson correlation' or when you use 'cosine similarity'?

 * Are the recommendations good?
 Which algorithm makes better recommendations?

+* Make recommendations for one of your colleagues.
+Do they like them?
+Is their perception on quality the same as yours?

+* implement the matrix factorization algorithm.
+It works very well, and it is very similar to the ones used in real-world recommender systems!